 Tip: You may need to un-hide author names to see the tweaks.

 Filter posts by author

-Clicking an author's name takes you to a filtered page of all posts by the author.
+Clicking an author's name takes you to a filtered page displaying all posts by the author on that Blog Page.
 To link to this page, use the dedicated URL that appears when you view the filtered author page in incognito mode.